alexeygrigorev/workshops/temporal.io/README.md

     asyncio.run(run_worker())
 ```

+Note that here we use concrete instances of our activity classes.
+The worker does the actual execution of the activities, so that's why it needs properly instantiated
+activities with all the dependencies.

-When I run it, I get an error:
+Howeever, when I run it, I get an error.

-Fix: add `ThreadPoolExecutor` for executing sync activities.
+Fix: add `ThreadPoolExecutor` for executing sync activities:

 ```python
 from concurrent.futures import ThreadPoolExecutor